 During the adsorption process, the MTZ travels through the adsorber with a velocity that is much slower than the water velocity.
 The stronger the adsorption of the adsorbate, the greater the difference between the MTZ velocity and the water velocity.
 As long as the MTZ has not reached the adsorber outlet, the outlet concentration is c = 0.
 The adsorbate occurs in the adsorber outlet for the first time when the MTZ reaches the end of the adsorber.
-This time is referred to as break-through time, t_b .
-After the breakthrough time, the concentration in the adsorber outlet increases due to the progress of adsorption in the MTZ has left the adsorber, the outlet concentration equals c_0 .
+This time is referred to as breakthrough time, $t_b$ .
+After the breakthrough time, the concentration in the adsorber outlet increases due to the progress of adsorption in the MTZ and the related decrease of the remaining adsorbent capacity.
+If the entire MTZ has left the adsorber, the outlet concentration equals $c_0$ .
 At this point, all adsorbent particles in the fixed bed are saturated to the equilibrium loading, and no more adsorbate uptake takes place.
-The related time is referred to as saturation time, t_s .
+The related time is referred to as saturation time, $t_s$ .